oneeve8/kobble-data/content/videonarrativehowto.md

 Keep in mind that you can drop links to images and videos from the internet into Kobble.

-But if you want to embed them into your Markdown file, you can do that too!
+But if you want to embed them into your Markdown presentation file, you can do that too!

-Simply follow the instructions in our Markd
+Simply follow the instructions in our Markdown notes file.

+For an image, simply
 Folder
 Link
 Channel Group